 Pick somewhere where you’re both comfortable and can talk freely.
 Talking at home over a coffee on a weekend afternoon is probably going to be better than in a public place.

-After telling your partner what genital herpes is, what causes it, and what the symptoms are, you need to talk about your sex life.
-You need to be clear to them that there is a chance they’ll catch genital herpes from you, but that there are actions you can take to minimise the chances.
+After telling your partner what genital herpes is, what causes it and what the symptoms are you need to talk about your sex life.
+You need to be clear to them that there is a chance they’ll catch genital herpes from you, but that there are actions you can take to minimize the chances.
 Always try and follow these dating with genital herpes tips:

-You can take genital herpes medications, like valaciclovir, which can help limit the severity of outbreaks and clear them up quicker.
+You can take genital herpes medications like valacyclovir which can help limit the severity of outbreaks and clear them up quicker.
 They can even be taken to stop outbreaks from happening, reducing your chances of passing it on.

 You have to face the possibility that your partner may reject you.
-Even if you follow every piece of advice here, they may choose to stop seeing you.
+Even if you follow every piece of advice here they may choose to stop seeing you.
 This can be painful, but it’s their right.
-Not everyone will reject you, though.
+Not everyone will reject you though.
 Don’t assume they will.
-Genital herpes is one of the most common STIs, and many, many people who have it enjoy fulfilling sex lives.
+Genital herpes is one of the most common STDs and many many people who have it enjoy fulfilling sex lives.

-If you feel depressed or anxious, it may help to talk to someone.
-You can ask your doctor to refer you to a mental health professional, or you can find one online through the British Association of Counselling and Psychotherapy.
+If you feel depressed or anxious it may help to talk to someone.
+You can ask your doctor to refer you to a mental health professional or you can use Psychology Today's Therapy Directory to find someone in your area.